oschwengers/bakta/README.md

 Further genome information and workflow customizations can be provided and set via a number of input parameters.
 For a full description, please have a look at the [Usage](#usage) section.

-Most important parameters:

-- use a custom database location, *e.g.* a local instance for runtime improvements: `--db`
-- genome parameters: `--min-contig-length`, `--complete`
-- number of threads: `--threads`
-- locus information `--locus`, `--locus-tag`

 Replicon meta data table:

 To fine-tune the very details of each sequence in the input fasta file, Bakta accepts a replicon meta data table provided in `tsv` file format: `--replicons <tsv-replicon-file>`.
-Thus, for example, complete replicons within partially completed draft assemblies can be marked as such.
+Thus, for example, complete replicons within partially completed draft assemblies can be marked & handled as such.

 Table format: